MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/Deploy.md

 The next steps you will have to take consist of setting up the Azure Resources that have been deployed into your subscription.
 Refer to the guide [here](user_deployment_assets/README.md).

+>  **Note**
-Clone this repository on your local machine, so you can access it during the later stages.
+>  Clone this repository on your local machine, so you can access it during the later stages.